The pros and cons of a subscription business model are:

 Con: Subscription business is resource intensive

 Subscription business is resource-intensive because of the multifaceted demands on operations.
 You need to make updates to meet changing customer expectations.
-According to a report by Zuora, 70% of subscription businesses update their software at least once a month to keep up with demands.
+Zuora found 70% of subscription businesses update their software monthly to meet demands.
 This cycle demands a team of developers, designers, and support staff.
 But, it can be costly and hard to manage.
-In fact, a report from SaaS Capital indicates that these ongoing costs can consume up to 30% of a subscription business's monthly revenue.
+SaaS Capital reports ongoing costs can take up to 30% of monthly revenue.

 The resource-intensive nature of subscription businesses also makes early profitability challenging.
-Investing in product development, and getting and keeping customers, costs money before it pays off.
-For instance, a small SaaS company had to invest $50,000 in customer support and onboarding in its first six months, according to Recurly.
-This can strain cash flow and may need businesses to ask for additional funding or operate at a loss for extended periods.
+Investing in product development and customer acquisition costs money before paying off.
+A small SaaS company invested $50,000 in support and onboarding in six months, per Recurly.
+This strains cash flow, requiring additional funding or extended operating losses.
 In fact, 60% of companies resort to external funding to manage these operational costs.
-Business owners must balance the need for growth with the imperative to achieve sustainable profitability.
+Owners must balance growth with sustainable profitability.

 Con: Subscription business has limited market suitability

-A subscription business has limited market suitability as not all products or services are well-suited to this model.
+A subscription business has limited market suitability, as not all products or services are well-suited to this model.
 This constraint can limit the potential customer base and growth opportunities.
-70% of consumers prefer to own high-value items rather than subscribe to services, according to SUBTA.
-This is evident in industries where the product lifecycle is long, and the need for frequent replacement or upgrade is minimal.
-For example, the average lifespan of a laptop is around 4-5 years, making it impractical for a subscription model.
-So, businesses must evaluate whether their product or service aligns with the subscription model to avoid potential market limitations.
+SUBTA reports 70% of consumers prefer owning high-value items over subscribing.
+This is clear in industries where products last a long time and rarely need replacing.
+Laptops are not a practical choice for a subscription model since they typically only last 4-5 years.
+So, businesses must decide if their product fits the subscription model.
+This will help them avoid market limits.

-You also need to continuously deliver value and keep your offerings fresh and relevant.
+You also need to deliver continuous value and keep your offerings fresh and relevant.
 Which can be challenging in markets with limited innovation potential.
 Or where customer needs are static.
-For instance, a study by the Subscription Trade Association found that only 15% of small towns in the U.S. have a viable market for subscription boxes.
+Only 15% of small U.S. towns have a market for subscription boxes.
 As a result, you may find yourselves restricted to specific niches or industries.
-Making it difficult for your business to achieve sustainable growth.
+Impeding your business’s pursuit of sustainable growth.

 Is a Subscription Business Model Profitable in 2024?

 Yes, subscription business models can be profitable in 2024.
-But, success depends on effective execution and adapting to market trends.
+But success depends on effective execution and adapting to market trends.
 Companies can earn around $2.6 million a year.
-Companies with subscription models have seen their revenue grow five times faster than S&P 500 companies over the past decade.
+Subscription companies’ revenue has grown five times faster than S&P 500 companies in the last decade.

 Also stabilizing revenue streams for service providers makes it a profitable model.
 Regular subscription income helps avoid feast-or-famine cycles typical of project billing.
 It ensures a more predictable revenue flow and is good for business sustainability.